 Florida has been considering the legalization of daily fantasy sports with bills introduced over the past several years.
 New bills are now pending in 2018 in both the House and the Senate, but it is unclear if there are enough votes to pass it.

-Some lawmakers have discussed legalizing sports betting should the US Supreme Court decide in favor of New Jersey, which would give all states the opportunity to run sports betting industries on the state level.
+Some lawmakers have discussed legalizing sports betting since the US Supreme Court decide in favor of New Jersey, giving all states the opportunity to run sports betting industries on the state level.
 However, there has not been enough support to introduce a bill to that effect.